olgavegh/jammming/README.md

 ## Features

 - Users can search for songs by song title.
-- You can also include functionality to search by other attributes like artist’s name, genre, etc.
-- Users can see information about each song like title, artist, and album for songs they queried
+- Users can see information about each song like preview image, title, artist, and album for songs they queried
 - Users can export their custom playlist to their personal Spotify account

 ## Technologies